mbilab/Web-tutorial/unit/js/README.md

 Insert the following code into `./exercise.html` and follow instructions beginning with `Step 2`.

 ```
+//Step 2: see http://www.w3school.com.cn/jquery/jquery_ref_events.asp for possible events
+//use browser developer console to see the class change of the div
 $(doucument).[event](() => { // Step 2: replace [event] with an approprite value
-// Step 2: see http://www.w3school.com.cn/jquery/jquery_ref_events.asp for possible events
   console.log("Event triggered!")
 })`
 ```
-// Step 2: use browser developer console to see the class change of the div

 ## Step 3: change css properties dynamically